AI-Professor/AI_Professor/README.md

 - Step 4: Install all node modules:
 npm install

-- Step 5: Register accounts for OPENAI, ELEVENLABS, and D-ID.
+- Step 5: Register accounts for OPENAI and D-ID.
 Get the API keys from the website after registration.
 Create a ".env" file at the root folder.
 Setup key as "OPENAI_API_KEY="your key"" form.

 - Step 6: Create a file at the root folder called "api.json" and put the following script in there:
 {